-- · Financial statements of the Triple S Scheme: - are in accordance with the accounts and records of the Scheme; and comply with relevant Treasurer's instructions; and - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Scheme at the end of the financial year and the result of its operations and cash flows for the financial year. - Internal controls employed by the Scheme over its financial reporting and its preparation of the financial statements have been effective throughout the financial year.
+- · Financial statements of the Triple S Scheme: - are in accordance with the accounts and records of the Scheme; - comply with relevant Treasurer's instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Scheme at the end of the financial year and the result of its operations and cash flows for the financial year. - Internal controls employed by the Scheme for the financial year over its financial reporting and its preparation of financial statements have been effective.

-Gregory Boulton AM
+Gregory Boulton AM PRESIDING MEMBER

-PRESIDING MEMBER

 SA SUPERANNUATION BOARD